-5 Empirical Design
+3 Empirical Design

-In order to test our hypotheses, we need an accurate measurement of inequality preferences and an adequate empirical method.
+In order to test our hypotheses, we need an adequate research design and an accurate measure of justice preferences.
 We opted for a laboratory experiment (Study 1) and an experimental survey study (Study 2).
 The laboratory experiment has several advantages such as allowing us to test the direct effect of a factor on the dependent variable in an artificial situation where other factors are controlled for.
-Furthermore, the random assignment of subjects to the control or the treatment group assures that no external traits of the subjects influence the measured effect (Webster/Sell 2007: 12).
+Furthermore, the random assignment of subjects to the control or the treatment group ensures that no external traits of the subjects influence the measured effect (Webster & Sell, 2007, p.
+12).
 For our research question, the experiment gives us the opportunity to control the interview situation regarding the presence of other people and the behavior of the interviewer.
-The second study was an experimental survey study where the experimental design (random assignment) allows for the analysis of the treatments.
+The second study was an experimental survey study where the design (random assignment) allows for the analysis of the treatments.
 In both studies, we varied between three experimental conditions: (a) the activation of a specific mindset (cooperation vs. neutrality and cooperation vs. competition) through priming techniques, (b) the presence of another person while a self-administered questionnaire is completed, and (c) the use of incentives for participation.
+Table 1 provides an overview.